ms/buildtogether.tech/delivery/index.md

 submitted for.

-Most programs can report a version number, either through an "About…" menu item or through a command-line flag like `--version`.
+Most programs can report a version number, either through an "About…" menu item or through a command-line option like `--version`.
 It helps a lot when people are reporting bugs.

 ## The Final Report